compi-migui/tfg-doc/src/md/60_results.md

 **TODO: Talk about how this brute-force approach is generally best when approaching a new problem using ML, as the "ideal" parameter values can vary wildly depending on characteristics of the data that we cannot really determine beforehand.
 Make sure to cite relevant works.**

-The results for all these permutations are displayed in [@tbl:reproduce-results-table-knn].
+The results for all these permutations are displayed in [@Tbl:reproduce-results-table-knn].

 Before getting into the performance of the classifier itself, it is worth noting that our data requires more principal components to reach the same explained variance target: for 85% explained variance we need 580 components where @vidal_structural_2020 only needed 443; for 90%, 1034 and 887; for 95%, 1985 and 1770.
-This is a reasonable difference when we take into account the different sizes of the samples in the respective data sets: we use trials 9672 readings long while they use trials 4776 readings long (see [@tbl:input-data-comparison]).
+This is a reasonable difference when we take into account the different sizes of the samples in the respective data sets: we use trials 9672 readings long while they use trials 4776 readings long (see [@Tbl:input-data-comparison]).

 More complex data has more variability that needs more dimensions to be described with the same precision.
 The growth is not directly proportional, which means that much of the new information provided by the longer trial can be covered by the same components -- but not all.
 It remains to be seen if this additional information is useful signal that helps the classifiers or noise that confuses them and throws them off balance.

-Looking now at the actual performance metrics in [@tbl:reproduce-results-table-knn] and comparing them to the ones in @vidal_structural_2020 [p.16] we can see a striking similarity.
+Looking now at the actual performance metrics in [@Tbl:reproduce-results-table-knn] and comparing them to the ones in @vidal_structural_2020 [p.16] we can see a striking similarity.
 They are quite close, although there is a slight improvement across the board.
 Where their peak values for accuracy and recall at 90% explained variance were 95.0% and 93.1% ours are 98.08% and 93.33%.
 This is no doubt the effect of the longer trials: enough extra data was captured to make the classifiers slightly more accurate.

 **TODO: do not repeat variance/pc_num values in all rows** **TODO: put hats over variables in headers if they are averages**